e271828e/Flight.jl/docs/notes/design/framework_decisions.md

 **Status.** ratified

-**Position.** Round-4 gaps finding 6, closing [D-133][d-133]'s [§13.2][s13-2] deferral: the
-runtime diagnostic stream and the liveness heartbeat get one mechanism — **one per-writer diagnostic cell**, one per rostered device plus one for the loop itself, single-writer by the same ownership argument as [§11.4][s11-4]'s staging cells (no lock, no arbitration, no new primitive), holding a **bounded ring of 16 diagnostic values plus per-kind suppressed counts** and an atomic heartbeat timestamp.
+**Position.** Closing [D-133][d-133]'s [§13.2][s13-2] deferral, the runtime diagnostic stream and the liveness heartbeat get one mechanism — **one per-writer diagnostic cell**, one per rostered device plus one for the loop itself, single-writer by the same ownership argument as [§11.4][s11-4]'s staging cells (no lock, no arbitration, no new primitive), holding a **bounded ring of 16 diagnostic values plus per-kind suppressed counts** and an atomic heartbeat timestamp.

 **Spec.** [§7.5][s7-5], [§10.7][s10-7], [§11.1][s11-1], [§11.2][s11-2], [§11.4][s11-4], [§11.6][s11-6], [§11.8][s11-8], [§12.2][s12-2], [§12.4][s12-4], [§13.2][s13-2], [§13.5][s13-5],
 Appendices C/D